xarray-contrib/xarray.dev/src/posts/flox/index.md

 ## Acknowledgements

 Thanks to Matt Rocklin ([coiled.io](https://coiled.io)) for facilitating easy computation with Dask in the cloud for the demo calculation.

+Thanks to Kevin Sampson, Katelyn Fitzgerald, and James McCreight for feedback.

 Deepak Cherian's time was was funded in part by